Bhagat Dhanna

-Dhanna Bhagat, also known Dhanna Jaat or Dhanna Jatt, Dhanna Bairagi, Sant Dhanna (born 1415) was a mystic poet and a Vaishnav devotee whose three hymns are present in Guru Granth Sahib.
+Bhagat Dhanna, also known Dhanna Jat, Dhanna Jatt, Dhanna Bairagi or Sant Dhanna (born 1415), was a mystic poet and a Vaishnav devotee.
+His followers, who were primarily from caste-based communities, came to be known as Dhanvanshi Swamis.
+They are spread across various districts in Rajasthan, Punjab, and Haryana.
+His three hymns are present in Guru Granth Sahib.

 Early life

-He was born in the village of Chouru in Tehsil Phagi, in the Jaipur district of Rajasthan in a Hindu Jat family of Dhaliwal clan, India. and was disciple of bhakti poet-sant Guru Ramananda.
+Dhanna was born in Hindu Jat family in village Chauru of Tehsil Phagi, in the Jaipur district of Rajasthan, and was a disciple of the Bhakti saint-poet Ramananda.

 Divine powers

 There are a number of mystical stories about the divine powers of Dhanna Bhagat.
-One such states that once he was ploughing his fields, a large number of sanyasis (Hindu religious mendicants) came to him hungry and sought food.
+One such states that once he was ploughing his fields, a large number of Sannyasins (Hindu religious mendicants) came to him hungry and sought food.
 Dhanna Bhagat gave them all the seeds he had kept for sowing his fields, and ploughed the fields without sowing seeds.
 The fields produced no food grains, but gourds.
-When his Jagirdar (land-owner) came to collect the levy, Dhanna Bhagat offered two gourds.
+When his jagirdir (feudal lord) came to collect the levy, Dhanna Bhagat offered two gourds.
 Surprised and insulted, the Jagirdar broke the gourds in anger, only to find that they were full of pearls.
 Bhakti-saint Meera refers to this story in her poem, "sun lijo binati mori, main sharan gahi prabhu teri".

+Legacy

+Early Sikh literature claims Dharam Singh, one of the inaugural Panj Piare quintet, was the reincarnation of Bhagat Dhanna.
+The Dhaliwal gotra (clan) claims that Bhagat Dhanna was a Dhaliwal.